RARgames/4gaBoards/SECURITY.md

 ## Reporting a Vulnerability

-Please report any security issues you discovered to meltyshev@gmail.com.
+Please report any security issues you discovered to us using [Github private vulnerability reporting](https://github.com/RARgames/4gaBoards/security).
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity.

 **Do NOT create public issues on GitHub for security vulnerabilities.**

-Thank you for your contribution!
+Thanks for your contribution!